 - An enforced Rule of Law and all of the other items in this Movement and Strategic Plan

-- Jobs for all the ex-military and Department of Defense and Military Industrial Complex personnel
+- Meaningful work/jobs at living wages for everyone including all the ex-military, Department of Defense and Military Industrial Complex personnel

 The Zeitgeist Movement contends that the majority of the social problems which plague the human species are "Symptoms" born out of an outdated social structure.
 The defining goal of the Zeitgeist Movement, is the installation of a new socioeconomic model.

 Permanently ending wars, poverty, inequities and all other significant injustices, installing the new Zeitgeist socioeconomic model, making the necessary changes in essentially all “spheres "and having a permanently peaceful, prosperous, just, sustainable world will require hundreds of Individual Actions.
-Completing each Individual Action requires multiple steps.
+Completing each Individual Action requires multiple tasks and subtasks.

 Project Management Software in the "Cloud" will be used to:

-and all the steps necessary to implement each Action and implement the
+the tasks and subtasks required to implement each Action and implement

-multiple parallel individual Movements and Plans for cities/counties and states
+the multiple parallel individual Movements and Plans for cities/counties

 - Measure progress

-- Provide means to ensure lessons learned during each Movement are fed back
+- Provide means to ensure lessons learned are continually fed back into the Strategic Plan.

 We Are at a Crossroad